-Other modal forms are created by replacing "will" by other modals, such as "shall", "could", "might" etc.
+Other hypothetical forms are created by replacing "will" by other attitude qualifiers, such as "shall", "could", "might" etc.

 Situation: Simple or Perfect

 Situation is a vital aspect of English verbs that needs to be clearly understood.
 It is used by native speakers in everyday speech all the time.